Luckystork/everythingaboutevadus/zap_master_doc.md

 * **Settings Panel:**
   * **"Setup This PC" Button:** When clicked, it launches the standalone **RDP Wrapper Installer** executable.
     * **Windows Home Fix:** This installer automatically patches the host system's `termsrv.dll` file in System32 to forcefully allow concurrent multi-session RDP hosting, completely bypassing Microsoft's standard Windows Home Edition RDP locks.
   * **Adaptive Resolution & Rendering:** Toggles for "Host Fullscreen" vs. "Custom X/Y" with free aspect ratio stretching for ultra-wide monitors.
 Includes a "Hardware GPU Acceleration" sub-toggle and an **"Anti-Tearing / V-Sync Passthrough"** toggle to prevent the visual "Matrix" glitching and fullscreen lagging inside the VM.
+    * **DirectX Exclusive Fullscreen Override (The Popup Fix):** Explicitly forces the RDP session to seize D3D fullscreen priority, completely fixing the bug where the VM gets stuck as a floating "Popup Window" and fails to capture the display.
 Includes support for spanning the VM across physical multi-monitor setups.
   * **Hardware Passthrough & Dual-Camera Multiplexing:** Dropdown to route the raw physical IDs of the Host Microphone and Webcam into the VM.
     * **Native USB-over-IP Tunnel:** Eliminates the need for paid third-party apps like VirtualHere.
 Zap natively emulates physical USB hubs to perfectly pass modern webcams directly into the VM.
     * **Dual-Camera Support:** Actively multiplexes up to two physical webcams (e.g., laptop cam + external room-scan cam) simultaneously to bypass advanced 2-camera proctoring requirements.